FREE LinkedIn Search: Internal vs. X-Ray

 In and Out of Network Results

-A HUGE benefit to x-ray searching LinkedIn through an Internet search engine is that you can retrieve and view ANY public profile, whether it’s in or out of your network.
-Read this post for a thorough look at how to take a nameless ”out of network” result you find from searching within LinkedIn and find it with the name and full profile using Google.
+Read this post for a thorough look at how to take a nameless “out of network” result you find from searching within LinkedIn and find it with the name and full profile using Google.

 Boolean Search Capability

 When searching LinkedIn via an Internet search engine, you are limited to the Boolean operators of the search engine, not LinkedIn.
-While most Internet search engines, including Google, cannot match LinkedIn’s Boolean search capability or capacity, you CAN effectively create searches to find pretty much anything you need when performing and x-ray search of Linkedin.
+While most Internet search engines, including Google, cannot match LinkedIn’s Boolean search capability or capacity, you CAN effectively create searches to find pretty much anything you need when performing and x-ray search of LinkeIn.

 Reference Search